telerik/blazor-docs/components/gantt/gantt-tree/data-binding/flat-data.md

 # Gantt Tree Data Binding to Flat Data

-This article explains how to bind the treelist for Blazor to flat data.
+This article explains how to bind the Gantt Tree for Blazor to flat data.
 @[template](/_contentTemplates/treelist/databinding.md#link-to-basics)

-Flat data means that the entire collection of gantt items is available at one level, for example `List<MyGanttItemModel>`.
+Flat data means that the entire collection of Гantt items is available at one level, for example `List<MyGanttItemModel>`.

 The parent-child relationships are created through internal data in the model - the `ParentId` field which points to the `Id` of the item that will contain the current item.
 The root level has `null` for `ParentId`.
-There must be at least one node with a `null` value so that the Gantt tree renders anything.
+There must be at least one node with a `null` value so that the Gantt Tree renders anything.

 If there are child items for a certain node (items whose `ParentId` points to the current item's `Id`), it will have an expand icon.
 The `HasChildren` field can override this, however, but it is not required for flat data binding.